rrobciorr/rrobciorr/README.md

 <p><pre align="center">
 <strong>Robert Stebel /</strong> <a href="http://www.robcior.pl">Homepage</a> / <a href="https://github.com/rrobciorr">GitHub</a> </pre></p>

-Hi there 👋
+### Hi there 👋

-    🔭 I’m currently working on FlyScanner and at Denim Social 💬 Talk to me about: Automated Trading, Scrappng, or Embaded Systems 📫 How to reach me: rrobciorr@gmail.com
+- 🔭 I’m currently working on [FlyScanner](https://github.com/rrobcciorr)
+- 💬 Talk to me about: Automated Trading, Srapping, or Embeded System
+- 📫 How to reach me: rrobciorr@gmail.com